TWiStErRob/twisterrob.github.io/_posts/2015-06-13-git-pull-request.md

 me@laptop$ git push --all
 ```

-Upon success just go to the original repo or your fork on GitHub and you should see a <mark>Your recently pushed branches:</mark> tip with a <mark>Compare & pull request<mark> button.
+Upon success just go to the original repo or your fork on GitHub and you should see a <mark>Your recently pushed branches:</mark> tip with a <mark>Compare & pull request</mark> button.

 Review changes, fill in description and you're good to go.